santigarcor/laratrust/docs/index.rst

 Table of Contents:
 ===============
 ..
 NOTE::
     Please read all the sections in order

 .. toctree::

     installation
     configuration/index
     usage/index
+    troubleshooting
+    license
+    contributing